AhmadNader319/EGP-Converter/README.md

 ---

-## About The Project
+## 📌 About The Project

-This project provides an extensible framework for **extracting, transforming, and loading (ETL)** currency exchange rates using the [exchangeratesapi API](https://exchangeratesapi.io), persisting them to a simulated **IBM DB2** backend, and performing **currency conversions** using both live and historical rates.
-It supports:
+This project provides an extensible framework for:
+- Extracting, transforming, and loading (ETL) currency exchange rates using exchangeratesapi.io.
+- Persisting data to an IBM DB2 backend.
+- Performing currency conversions using both live and historical rates.

+It serves as both a local ETL execution toolkit and a backend API service.
+The backend, built with FastAPI, exposes endpoints to run ETL processes on demand, fetch historical exchange data, and perform currency conversions programmatically via HTTP APIs.

+### Supported Features:
-- Automated daily, monthly, and annual collection of rates
+- Automated data collection (daily, monthly, annual)
-- Historical queries for arbitrary dates and ranges
+- Historical queries by date or currency pair
-- Conversion between key currencies, supporting both real-time and archival data
+- Currency conversion between supported currencies (EUR, USD, EGP, DZD)

 ---